Sergio Agüero: 2011–12: Record transfer and Premier League win

 On 28 July 2011, Manchester City confirmed that Agüero had signed a five-year contract with the club.
 The fee was reported to be in the region of £35 million.
-He was given the number 16 shirt for his first season at City and started wearing the name "Kun Agüero" on his shirt.
+He was given the number 16 shirt for his first season at City and, as he did in Atlético, wore the name "Kun Agüero" on his shirt.
 He was an unused substitute in the Dublin Super Cup match against Inter Milan and the 2011 FA Community Shield against Manchester United with manager Roberto Mancini believing Agüero was not yet fit.
 Agüero made his debut for City on 15 August 2011 in a 4–0 Premier League victory over Swansea City.
 Agüero came on as a substitute in the 59th minute, scoring his first goal for the club within nine minutes after a tap-in from a cross from full back Micah Richards.
 He then turned provider with an assist after chipping over the oncoming goalkeeper before flicking the ball back into the penalty box and into the path of David Silva to score.
 Agüero rounded off his debut by scoring again in injury time with a 30-yard strike.
 His 30-minute debut gained rave reviews among football journalists, with some suggesting it was one of the best in English football.

 City continued their strong start, winning 3–2 away at Bolton Wanderers with Agüero missing two chances in the penalty box.
 On 28 August, Agüero scored his third league goal in Manchester City's 5–1 rout of Tottenham Hotspur.
 On his third start for the club, he scored his first Premier League hat-trick, against Wigan Athletic.
 On 18 September, he scored twice at Craven Cottage against Fulham, but City were held to a 2–2 draw.
 Having been substituted after just 28 minutes due to an injury during a 4–0 win against Blackburn Rovers on 1 October, Agüero returned to action in a 2011–12 UEFA Champions League group stage fixture, where he came on for Nigel de Jong on 62 minutes and scored a 93rd-minute winner in his side's 2–1 victory against Villarreal on 18 October.
 On 23 October, Agüero took part in his first Manchester derby, scoring in the 69th minute as he converted a Micah Richards pass across the face of goal.
 The match finished 6–1 to City.
 On 1 November, Agüero was shortlisted for the prestigious FIFA Ballon d'Or.
 On 19 November, he scored a penalty in a 3–1 win at home to Newcastle United, ending Newcastle's unbeaten start to the season.